Capati/odin-vk-guide/website/docs/01_initializing-vulkan/02-vulkan-initialization-code.md

 actual window we will be rendering to, so we need to tell the physical device selector to grab a GPU that can render to said window.

-We need to enable some features.
-First some vulkan 1.3 features, those are dynamic rendering, and syncronization 2.
+We're enabling several important Vulkan features:

+- **Vulkan 1.2 features**
+  - `bufferDeviceAddress`: Allows our shaders to directly access buffer memory using GPU addresses without binding buffers explicitly.
+  - `descriptorIndexing`: Enables bindless textures and more flexible descriptor access patterns.

+- **Vulkan 1.3 features**
+  - `dynamicRendering`: Eliminates the need for render pass/framebuffer objects, simplifying our rendering setup.
+  - `synchronization2`: Provides improved synchronization primitives with simpler usage patterns.

 Those are optional features provided in vulkan 1.3 that change a few things. dynamic rendering allows us to completely skip renderpasses/framebuffers (if you want to learn about them, they are explained in the old version of vkguide), and also use a new upgraded version of the syncronization procedures.
 We are also going to use the vulkan 1.2 features `bufferDeviceAddress` and `descriptorIndexing`.
 Buffer device adress will let us use GPU pointers without binding buffers, and descriptorIndexing gives us bindless textures.

 By giving the `vkb.Physical_Device_Selector` the `vk.PhysicalDeviceVulkan13Features` structure, we can tell `vkb` to find a gpu that has those features.